bheemireddyashwini/Git-tasks/readme1.md

 ## git commit -am "write your message"

+To check the history log (all the commits:id , author, date, message)
+## git log

 To switch to the target Id,

 ## git checkout <commit ID>

-And a safer way would be adding -b like : 'git checkout -b <commit ID>'
+To switch the target commit id from the history log,And a safer way would be adding -b like :
+'git checkout -b branchName <commit ID>'